pineappleiceberg/pineappleiceberg.github.io/_posts/2025-11-26-psiportable.md

 > **Note.** In this *demo*, the BLAKE3 key is a fixed constant compiled into
 > the module for reproducibility.
 In a real deployment it would be a shared,
 > secret key (and preferably per-session), so that an attacker who can read the
 > code cannot mount trivial offline dictionary attacks.
-Because of this, if you use the code at the root of this project, please note you need an OT protcol and (likely) networking of some kind.
+Because of this, if you
+> use the code at the root of this project, please note you need an OT protocol
+> and (likely) networking of some kind.

 ---